Cady Heron: Personality

-When she is introduced, Cady is a naive fish out of water, who has little knowledge of social norms in high school and is very behind on pop culture; however, she is depicted as very sweet and kind despite her naivety.
+When she is introduced, Cady is a naive fish out of water, who has little knowledge of social norms in high school and is unfamiliar with much of pop culture; however, she is depicted as very sweet and kind despite her naivety.
 She is a strong mathematician, being rather smart and somewhat nerdy.
 However, over the course of the film her personality changes, as she is influenced by The Plastics.
 She becomes more shallow and vain and drastically changes her fashion choices.
-She ditches her fondness for math and invitation to join the mathletes to become more like the other Plastics.
+She abandons her love for math and declines an invitation to join the mathletes to become more like the other Plastics.
 She remains to have a good heart but is heavily influenced by peer pressure throughout the story and longs to fit in, which leads her to become spiteful and plot revenge against Regina George.
 However, she is shown to regret this revenge later on and eventually chooses to abolish the cliques at her school and ends the film returning to her original kind and sweet personality, though she is slightly less naive.